Fixing LVDS Cables for CCFL LCD Screens

 The controller I bought came with a Fix-30P-D6 LVDS cable, but I accidentally ordered a Fix-30P-S8 cable, which unfortunately turn out to not be compatible (and whose names I didn't know at the time).
 In the pictures that follow, the S8 is shown at the top and the D6 at the bottom:

-In these cables, blue wires correspond to negative differential inputs, white wires to positive differential inputs, while red and blue are VCC and GND per usual.
+In these cables, blue wires correspond to negative differential inputs, white wires to positive differential inputs, while red and black are VCC and GND per usual.
 As seen above, the two cables have different pinouts (for instance, look at the red wires), which explains why the S8 cable did not work.

 Before looking at any theoretical aspects, I decided to first try and map out the connections of the two cables.
 Specifically, we number as 1 the leftmost pin of the LCD cable end and by the normal alternating way the 2x15P socket: